apigeekdemos/apigee-informatica-apijam/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 ![image alt text](./media/image_apigee_proxy_develop_ampolicy_edit.png)

-*Congratulations!* ...You have now built a reverse proxy for an existing backend service running on Informatica Integration Cloud.
+*Congratulations!* ...You have now built a reverse proxy for an existing backend service running on Informatica Intelligent Cloud Services.

 ## Test the API Proxy